val-town/val-town-blog/src/content/blog/first-four-val-town-runtimes.md

 ---
-title: The first four versions of the Val Town Runtime
+title: The first four Val Town runtimes
 generated: 1701894028894
 description: From vm to vm2 to workers to processes, the long journey to how we run vals today
 pubDate: February 5, 2024